 Frequently asked questions

 A number of mentors attended an event after their involvement with the pilot scheme and shared their experiences and challenges and spoke to a panel with experience in mentoring.
-Read their FAQ's and advice here.
+Read their FAQs and advice.

 After completing a degree in International Relations at the University of St Andrews in 2009, Anna went on to study Law at the University of Edinburgh where she graduated in 2011.
 She then studied the Diploma in Legal Practice at the Univeristy of Strathclyde before joining Turcan Connell as a trainee in 2012 and qualifying as a solicitor in 2014.
 Anna left Turcan Connell in June 2017 and is now a solicitor with Morton Fraser LLP.
 Anna has worked with four mentees and in 2015 wrote: